hebench/frontend/docsrc/examples/backend_tutorials/backend_tutorial_impl.md

   <span>API Bridge Encode flow chart.</span>
 </div>

 For our benchmark, the element-wise add operation has only 2 operands.
 We have specified in the benchmark description that first is plain text and second is ciphertext.
-According to documentation, Test harness will encode all parameters that ought to be encrypted first in a single call to encode, and all the plain text in another call.
+According to documentation, Test Harness will encode all parameters that ought to be encrypted first in a single call to encode, and all the plain text in another call.

 First, we retrieve the data pack for the parameter that we will be encoding, then, we create and allocate our internal representation.